taustation-fan/taustation-fan.github.io/README.md

 You can sell items for a fixed price if you go to Market and then Vendors (and then select the Inventory).
-Each item has a nominal price, and you get 30% of that price at NPC vendors.
-The same vendors also sell items, but often for much more than the nominal price (like, a factor of 9 or so above the nominal price).
+Each item has a nominal price, and you get 30% of that price at NPC vendors (though reputation bonus applies).

+The same vendors also
+sell items, but often for much more than the nominal price (like, a factor of 9 or so above the nominal price).